IntelRealSense/librealsense/src/media/readme.md

 //playback "is a" device, so just use it like any other device now
 ```
 The above code creates a playback device, which can be used is any device, but has the obvious limitation of only playing the recorded streams.
 Playback devices can be used to query information on the device and it sensors, and can be extended to which ever extension the "real" device could.
-A **playback** provides additional functionality such as Seek, Pause, Resume and RealTime playing.
+A **playback** provides additional functionalities such as Seek, Pause, Resume and RealTime playing.

 ------